 Teton Moonshine Spiced Apple Pie Flavored Whiskey, Grand Teton National Park

 The Teton Distillery is located in Driggs, Idaho on the west slope of the Teton Range.
 All of the water used for distilling comes from the Tetons pristine mountain snow melt.
 The Teton Moonshine Spiced Apple Pie flavored Whiskey is an unaged corn whiskey blend proofed with real apple juice, brown sugar, cinnamon and spices.
 This made for an incredible Spiced Apple Pie Cocktail!

 Trail of the Cedars Absinthe, Glacier National Park

-Absinthe is typically a high percentage alcohol (110-144 proof) and is made with wormwood, aniseed and fennel.
-This herbal fragrant alcohol was mistakenly thought to be a hallucinogenic and was banned in the U.S. and Europe for decades.
+Absinthe is typically high percentage of alcohol (110-144 proof) and is made with wormwood, aniseed, and fennel.
+This herbal fragrant alcohol was mistakenly thought to be hallucinogenic and was banned in the U.S. and Europe for decades.
 Many people drink Absinthe at a portion of 1 part Absinthe to 3-5 parts iced water poured over a sugar cube.
 Mixed drinks include the Sazerac and Death in the Afternoon (The Hemingway or Hemingway Champagne).

 Crater Lake Gin, Crater Lake National Park

 Bend Distillery is known for several Crater Lake products including a Hazelnut Espresso Vodka.
 They also have a Crater Lake Gin that is made with pure Cascade Mountain water and wild Oregon Juniper Berries hand-picked in the heart of the world’s largest western juniper forest.